asubit/execute-mysql-request-from-php/README.md

 # Execute MySQL request from PHP
 Useful script for execute MySQL request and execute them online from PHP.

-Open the "savemylife.php" file and write your configuration parameters :
+Open the "script.php" file and write your configuration parameters :
 - MySQL Host
 - Database name
 - Database user